ITISFoundation/osparc-manual-z43/docs/Glossary.md

 # Glossary

-**Service:** a building block for a project - services can provide data/files, visualize results (2D, 3D), implement code in Jupyter Labs or perform computations to execute simulations within a study.
+**Service:** a building block for a project - services can provide data/files, visualize results (2D, 3D), implement code in JupyterLabs or perform computations to execute simulations within a study.

 **Study:** a project on the online platform where you can build your workflow with **Services**.